 - Protection Warrior + Restoration Shaman

 Protection Warrior in arena tries to play the long game.
-Your job is to constantly disrupt the enemy team from getting any pressure onto your team, by utilizing your damage reductions and CC.
-You need to play together with a high damage output specialization, who does not get shut down by the enemy too easily.
-If played correctly, your team will eventually run the enemy team over with your team being high on Mana, and theirs being low.
+Your job is to constantly disrupt the enemy team from getting any pressure on your team by utilizing your damage reductions and CC.
+You need to play together with a high-damage output specialization that does not get shut down by the enemy too quickly.
+If played correctly, your team will eventually run the enemy team over, with your team being high on Mana and theirs being low.

-Remember to still apply as much damage as you can while you play defensively.
-A single DPS is not enough to apply pressure, and as Protection Warrior you can do great damage as well, especially if you can cleave area of effect abilities.
+Remember to apply as much damage as you can while you play defensively.
+A single DPS is not enough to apply pressure, and as a Protection Warrior, you can do significant damage as well, especially if you can cleave area of effect abilities.

 It is important to make use of cross-CC, meaning you should try to time CC with your healer onto the enemy healer and DPS to not only stop their healing output, but also stop them from disabling your damage output with abilities such as Disarm, Mortal Coil, Polymorph, etc. Mastering this strategy is key to closing out games, but you should not focus solely on it, as it can be equally good to stun an opponent out of line of sight of his teammate, or to ruin major cooldowns like Avenging Wrath.